 You can also save money by purchasing a season ticket with options ranging from one week, four weeks or direct debit.
 Most season tickets are loaded onto Swift Cards which is a safer, more durable smart-card.

 The Network West Midlands Travel Centre at New Street Station provides free advice and information including printed maps and timetables.
-You can also season tickets at the centre.
+You can also purchase season tickets at the travel centre.

 If you are travelling towards the capital, there is an hourly service to and from London Victoria.
 National Express coaches also link Birmingham to 500 locations in Europe plus a further 1,200 destinations in Britain.